-To get started, you will need to know the rules.
+To get started, learn the rules.

-Maine has approved the use of marijuana for a large number of conditions.
+Maine previously approved the use of marijuana for a large number of conditions.
 These conditions include neurological conditions such Alzheimer’s disease, multiple sclerosis, and Parkinson’s disease; life-threatening conditions such as cancer, HIV or AIDS, and epilepsy and digestive disorders of inflammatory bowel disease and nausea.

-Maine has dispensaries for buying medical marijuana, but patients who would like to have their custom grown can have a personal caregiver.
+Maine has dispensaries for buying medical marijuana, but patients who would like to have their marijuana custom grown can have a personal caregiver.
 Maine Marijuana caregivers need to be at least 21 years old and are allowed to grow plants on behalf of a patient.

 Keep in mind, proof of medical need will cancel any possible fines.
 So make sure you always register as medical marijuana patient.
 It’s very easy and not expensive and, most important, it can save you a lot of trouble.
 Get your card at marijuanadoctors.com